PUMA "Evolution" set

 Product description

-By hewing flint, the first "knife," the hand axe, was created.
-This could be used for cutting, scraping, splitting, sharpening, and as a weapon.
-Humans had thus reached a stage of evolution where they could use a self-made tool purposefully.
+By shaping flints, the first "knife" was then produced: the hand axe.
+This could be used for cutting, scraping, dismembering, sharpening, and as a weapon.
+Man had thus reached an evolutionary stage in which he could purposefully use a self-made tool.

-As technology evolved, humans learned to mine and process metals.
-Copper was initially used for knife making.
-It could be heated, poured into molds, and then shaped.
-This new smelting process made it possible to create complex shapes, allowing blades and handles to form an integral unit.
-However, these cutting tools were not hard and robust enough to perform all tasks, so stone tools continued to be used as well.
+In further development, humans succeeded in extracting and processing metals.
+Copper was first used for knife making.
+This could be cast into molds by heating and then processed.
+This new melting process made it possible to produce complex shapes, so that blades and handles could form an integral unit.
+However, the cutting tools were not hard and robust enough to perform all the necessary work, and so stone tools continued to be used.

-Subsequently, it became possible to add tin to copper and thus produce bronze.
-This bronze possessed excellent properties and completely replaced stone as a blade material.
-The smelting and melting of iron ore eventually led to the production of iron and later – through the addition of carbon – steel.
-The density and achievable hardness of the material could be controlled through forging and subsequent heat treatment, thereby optimizing its wear resistance and durability.
-Longer blades, for example for swords, could now be produced that exhibited both hardness and flexibility.
+In the subsequent period, however, it was possible to add some tin to copper to produce bronze.
+This now had excellent properties and thus completely replaced stone as a blade material.
+The melting and smelting of iron ore finally led to the production of iron and later - by adding carbon - of steel.
+The compaction and achievable hardness of the material could be controlled by forging and subsequent heat treatment, so that wear resistance and durability were optimized.
+Now longer blades, for example for swords, could also be produced, which showed both hardness and flexibility.

-The PUMA "Evolution" set consists of three blades: Stone Age, Bronze Age, and Iron Age.
-Each blade features an engraving representing its respective era.
+The PUMA "Evolution" set consists of three blades: Stone, Bronze, and Iron Age.
+Each blade has an engraving representing its respective era.
 The blades are packaged in a high-quality wooden box and come with a certificate.
 The first edition is limited to 100 pieces.
-Each set is numbered .
+Each set is numbered.

-The hand axe originated around 1.5 million years ago, during the Stone Age.
-It was a double-sided, almond-shaped stone with a rounded base and a pointed end.
+The hand axe originated about one and a half million years ago, in the Stone Age.
+It was a bifacially worked and almond-shaped stone, with a pointed end opposite its rounded base.
 The "Stone" model is a reminiscence of humanity's first knife.

-From the 3rd millennium BC onwards, some peoples were able to produce cutting tools from copper.
-By adding about ten percent tin to the alloy, copper could be cast into bronze, which could then be used for knife making.
-The "Bronze" model is based on a dagger from this period.
+From the 3rd millennium BC, some peoples were able to produce cutting tools from copper.
+By alloying about ten percent tin, bronze metal could be cast from copper and used for knife making.
+The "Bronze" model is based on a dagger from this era.

-Iron knives appeared as early as the Late Bronze Age, gradually replacing bronze knives.
-Knives produced by smelting iron are documented from the 17th century BC onwards.
-This technological advancement reached Europe approximately 2,800 years ago, thus marking the beginning of the Iron Age in this region.
-The "Iron" model corresponds to the shape of a Celtic knife.
+As early as the late Bronze Age, iron knives appeared, gradually replacing bronze knives.
+Knives produced by iron smelting are documented from the 17th century BC.
+This technical progress reached Europe about 2,800 years ago, marking the beginning of the local Iron Age.
+The "Iron" model corresponds to the design of a Celtic knife.

 Details: